jackdesert/gentoo-install-for-newbs/README.md

 Gentoo Install for Newbs
 ========================

-A guide for using the [oddlama's menu-based base installer](https://github.com/oddlama/gentoo-install)
+A guide for using oddlama's  [menu-based gentoo-install](https://github.com/oddlama/gentoo-install)

 Steps